I started the doll project, BackTalkCafe.com, late 2016 with a simple idea:

 I was missing her deeply of course.
 Even now, as I write this …

 A few days after re-identifying the file box as a Barbie story box, I spot a toys section in the local grocery store and, curious if they have any dolls that might be candidates for the doll story, I poked around.
 Lo-and-behold if they didn’t have six Barbies right there all with orange clearance stickers on them at $0.88 each.
 I took that as a sign, of course, and placed several in the basket; once home, they went straight into the cool black box.

 I had characters!
 But what about a background?
 And what are these characters doing?
 What’s their back story?
 Why are they together?
 I was distracted and that was a good thing.

 Since all three City Market Barbies looked exactly the same in the same dresses, I cut their hair in three different lengths.
-Now we can tell which character is talking in the photos, right?
 But why would they all be wearing the exact same dress?
 Backup singers?
 The Terri Triplets.
-Hmmm… That would put them in a club venue of sorts, maybe…
+Hmmm… That would put them in a club venue of sorts.

 We’d watched the movie classic Casablanca the night before, Sam playing and singing “As Time Goes By” replaying in my head as I considered the triplet backup singer Barbies in front of me.
 Of course, a “Cafe” …

 Strike Up The Band!

 I grabbed my iPad and fired off an email to Frank Bregar, leader of the Frank Bregar Orchestra 10-piece big band I used to sing with before losing my singing voice.
 “Can I use our big band demo as the music track for a video using Barbie dolls as the band on my doll story blog I’m going to make, if I can figure out how to use the video program?”